 “So what did she do?”
 Dean asked.
 “She filmed her cooking classes, put them up online, knocked it out of the park.
 She’s now doing over seven figures a year.
 She’s got students all over the world who are certified through her course.”

-Meghan is a stellar example of someone who had a business model and product that were working and profitable, an audience with which she could communicate repeatedly, and a personality and presence that worked well on camera.
+Meghan is a stellar example of someone who had a business model that was profitable, an audience with which she could communicate repeatedly, and a personality and presence that worked well on camera.

 What Will You Need for a PLF-Style Launch?

 Okay, so you’ve gotten this far and all the boxes are checked.
 You have a proven product, a successful business model, an email list in the thousands, and a personality and presence suited for the camera.

 Great!
 You could be a perfect candidate for a PLF-style launch.
 But what will you need?

 The first thing you need for a PLF-style launch is a clear objective.
 Yes, this is basic, but it’s a step that can be overlooked on the race to chase down the shiny new way of doing things.
 So, pause and think.
 What is your primary purpose in doing this launch?

 You might be thinking, well, it’s a product launch, so I want to sell products.
 But launches can have other underlying goals in terms of how you want them to serve your company.
 Are you trying to grow your email list by generating some buzz?
 Establish authority in your brand space?
 Simply sell products?
 Pick your main goal and then tailor your process to achieve that goal.

 Second, you’ll need a period of devoted time for this effort.
 While you could probably spend an entire year preparing for and then executing a PLF-style launch, it can be done in one to two months.
 “I know that because I’ve done it in two months,” Dean says.
 “If you’ve got everything templated and you’ve got your checklists, and you do nothing else, you can also do it in four weeks, which we’ve done as well.”